tenpy/tenpy/doc/intro/overview.rst

 .. note ::

-    See :doc:`intro_npc` for more information on defining charges for arrays.
+    See :doc:`/intro/npc` for more information on defining charges for arrays.

 The most basic layer is given by in the :mod:`~tenpy.linalg` module, which provides basic features of linear algebra.
 In particular, the :mod:`~tenpy.linalg.np_conserved` submodule implements an :class:`~tenpy.linalg.np_conserved.Array` class which is used to represent